henrik/styleguide/README.markdown

     will do.
 It makes the method definitions harder to search for.

 *   Try to keep lines of code to a maximum of around 80 characters for nicer editing in a split editor (and nicer diffs).
 Lines of text in a README, say, can be longer since your editor should soft-wrap it.
 I tend to hard-wrap comments, though, because they feel like code.

 ## Ruby on Rails

 *   Avoid `default_scope` in Active Record.
 It tends to cause confusing behavior.

+*   Use `config.action_controller.include_all_helpers = false` so helper methods don't leak all over the place.

+    When you do need to share helpers, put them in the helper of a shared superclass controller, or `include` the file in the helper for your current controller.

 *   This is how I like to order things in an Active Record model:

     ```ruby
     class Model < ActiveRecord::Base